vitalyrepin/vrepinblog/_posts/2015-06-23-Jekyll is cool.md

 layout: post
 title: Jekyll is cool
 comments: true
-description: Impressed by Jekyll.
+summary: Impressed by Jekyll.
 It was surprisely easy to switch from txt2site to Jekyll.
+tags: [jekyll,blogging]
 ---